iflow-mcp/zackify-revect/README.md

 ## ✨ More Reasons to Use

 - 🔄 Minimal dependencies, **100mb** complete container size
-- 🤖 Bring any embedding model of your choice (Soon you will be able to change the embedding model, and we will automatically update all of your content)
+- 🤖 Soon you will be able to change the embedding model, and we will automatically update all of your content
 - 🧩 Extensible architecture with plans for many extensions
 - 🏠 **Own your data**: everything is stored in a simple SQLite file
 - 🌊 **Streaming HTTP MCP server**: index and recall information from any AI system, Claude desktop support as well.